-You will be given plenty of opportunities to focus on developing each of these Virtues - in your academic lessons; through co-curricular and leadership activities; through assemblies, tutor discussions and the LEAP programme of PSHE and life skills.
-It is your responsibility to take advantage of those opportunities, and to be reflective (and honest with yourself!) about which Virtues you need to work on honing the most.
+You will be given plenty of opportunities to focus on developing each of these Virtues - in your academic lessons; through co-curricular and leadership activities, and through the Sixth Form Tutor Programme.
+It is your responsibility to take advantage of these opportunities and to be reflective about which Virtues you need to work on honing the most.

-The Virtues have been chosen because of the significant influence each one can have on your future success - not only while you are at Pocklington, but as you step forward towards higher or further education and employment.
+The Virtues have been chosen because of the significant influence each one can have on your future success - not only whilst you are at Pocklington, but as you step forward towards further education and employment.

 Setting personal goals and aspirations will be an important part of motivating yourself and maintaining a strong work ethic, whilst skills such as resilience, integrity and commitment will help you to face and overcome the challenges and setbacks that you may face over the next two years.
-Universities and employers are looking for young adults who are not only enquiring, creative and reflective in their thought processes, but who can work effectively with others collaboratively and compassionately.
+Universities and employers are looking for young adults who are not only enquiring, creative and reflective in their thought processes, but who can work effectively with others, collaboratively and compassionately.